JetBrains/intellij-sdk-docs/tutorials/custom_language_support/annotator.md

 ```java
 {% include /code_samples/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleAnnotator.java %}
 ```

+> **Tip** If the above code is copied at this stage of the tutorial, then remove the line below the comment "** Tutorial step 18.3 …" The quick fix class in that line is not defined until later in the tutorial.

 ## 7.2.
 Register the Annotator
 Using the `com.intellij.annotator` extension point in the plugin configuration file, register the Simple Language annotator class with the IntelliJ Platform: